 “I’m not sure he’ll see it that way,” Selina said with a wry smile, “but I’d say it was the right call.
 So where does that leave us, Ra’s is a Front Edge.
 What does that mean?”

 “Very little.
 It doesn’t affect his sentence or the terms of his incarceration in Atlantis.
 There are a few courtesies that have to be observed: he has guards of a higher rank now, they address him by his title, sprig of parsley on his dinner tray, that kind of thing.
 Nothing that matters beyond the annoyance.
 He’s such a pretentious ass, it’s galling seeing him puffed up like a mantis shrimp, but it does no real harm.”

 “I think you mean it didn’t do any harm, but now we’re having a conversation that isn’t really taking place because you’re officially not here, so something must’ve happened.
 What changed that led to this ‘political balls in a vice’?”

 “He found out about your engagement,” Arthur said grimly.
 “I’m not sure how, and I’m afraid he is revoltingly well-informed about his rights.
 He is asserting obligations to acknowledge the event as a head of state, send a letter of congratulations, a gift, and so on.
-And if I were to prevent him—Selina, if I deny someone the Crown has recognized as a Front Edge from fulfilling his diplomatic obligations, it would be a very serious matter.
+And if I were to deny him—Selina, if I prevent someone the Crown has recognized as a Front Edge from fulfilling his diplomatic obligations, it would be a very serious matter.
 There are councilors who can use it to make trouble.”